Russia says it will quit the International Space Station after 2024 – KION546

 “You know that we are working within the framework of international cooperation at the International Space Station.
 Undoubtedly, we will fulfil all our obligations to our partners, but the decision to leave the station after 2024 has been made,” Borisov told Putin in the Kremlin-issued readout.

-Robyn Gatens, director of International Space Station for NASA, said that NASA hadn’t received any official word from Russia about the decision to quit the ISS.
+But Robyn Gatens, director of the International Space Station for NASA, said that NASA hadn’t received any official word from Russia about the decision to quit the ISS.

 “The Russians, just like us are thinking ahead to what’s next for them.
 As we are planning transition after 2030 to commercially operated space stations in low earth orbit, they have a similar plan.
 And so they’re thinking about that transition as well.
 We haven’t received any official word from the partner as to the news today, so we’ll be talking more about their plan going forward, ” Gatens said.